Are the benefits of a keto diet as great for lean women as they are for overweight women?

 Is it realistic to expect to get a regular cycle after some more substantial weight loss?
 We’d like to conceive a second child on the next year or so.

-IF is only safe from a cycle standpoint after keto-adaptation period (4-6 weeks) so you may be at that point now??
-If you are not ketogenic, fasting creates stress which is a negative factor for ovulation and metabolism.
+In my opinion, IF is only safe from a cycle standpoint after keto-adaptation period (4-6 weeks) so you may be at that point now??
+If you are not ketogenic, fasting can create stress which is a negative factor for ovulation and metabolism.

 Best of luck.